 Work Halloween Costumes

 Every year, around this time, I have a little more fun than usual with the blog and try to predict who is going to cut their career short by showing up in an inappropriate work Halloween costume.
 For me it is a way to have a bit of fun, and at the same time, open the kimono just a bit so and give you the reader that HR / manager insight that won’t be publicly acknowledged until it is too late.

-I have seen many average Joe’s bust out of obscurity in the corporate world because they came up with an ingenious costume which got them noticed by upper management.
+I have seen many average Joe’s bust out of obscurity in the corporate world.
+They were able to do this because they came up with an ingenious costume which got them noticed by upper management.
 The ingenious work Halloween costume got Bobby No Name noticed by a higher up, which turned into a few hello’s in the hallway.
 With a little luck and reputation for good work an idea was not just pitched but listened to with an open mind and mentorship.
 It wasn’t Bobby No Name’s Excel or presentations skills, it was his imagination with his work Halloween costume that got him noticed.

-As an HR Professional, I won’t publicly admit that I care for the crude and tasteless work Halloween costumes, but deep down, I enjoy walking around the building and seeing the employees and all of their company spirit (I mean freak shows ) while taking mental notes.
+As an HR Professional, I won’t publicly admit that I care for the crude and tasteless work Halloween costumes.
+Deep down, I enjoy walking around the building and seeing the employees and all of their company spirit (I mean freak shows ) while taking mental notes.
 I repost this particular blog every year around Halloween, and every year I change it up a bit.
 I can’t help myself when it comes to sharing this because it’s so much fun to predict what celebrity or meme will inspire an inappropriate work Halloween costume and what employee will commit the CLM (Career Limiting Move in HR speak).

 I love it when a department dresses up in a theme because it shows they banded together, agreed on a single mission and worked as a group towards a common goal, and if that isn’t HR speak, I don’t know what is!
 It can be as simple as the Men in Black theme or as elaborate as the crew from the Starship Enterprise (usually technical departments).
 This year, a couple of team-building themes a department could dress up come to mind very quickly and with facial hair so popular this year: